-These are vocation intercessions and bulletin blurbs for the month of April.
+In the Communiqué Attachments are vocation intercessions and bulletin blurbs for the month of May.
 Please use these in your bulletins and at Mass to help promote vocations to the priesthood and religious life in your parish community and school.

 8. Vocations Social Media

 Religious Jubilarian/Conference Day – Save the Date

 We invite all religious to reserve Saturday, October 22, 2022 and to celebrate with religious jubilarians of 25, 50, 60 years, and beyond, at Holy Family Parish in Poland.
 A social begins at 12:45 p.m. followed by dinner and Sister Regina Rogers, OSU, presenting on the history of Religious Life in the Diocese of Youngstown.
 Bishop Bonnar will celebrate Holy Mass at 4:00 p.m.
 Brochures and Registration Forms will be sent at a later date.

 2022 Annual Diocesan Appeal

 Father John-Michael Lavelle continues to send weekly updates regarding the appeal, including parish updates as well as bulletin materials and suggested announcements.
 These materials are also posted at www.doy.org/appeal/